 Also nearby, although with the sea in between, you can visit an archipelago of very attractive islands.
 The simplest way to get to the Elafiti Islands is by takings a daily excursion with a local provider.
 The package includes visit of the three most popular islands Sipan, Lopud and Kolocep, as well as a guide and a meal.
 You don’t have to worry about a thing as we also provide a pick up at your hotel.
 Don’t forget to pack your swimsuits as the turquoise waters around the islands provide some great swimming locations.

-Another place around Dubrovnik is Lokrum Island, it can be reached in less than 20 minutes.
+Another popular item on the list of places to visit around Dubrovnik is Lokrum Island.
+It can be reached in less than 20 minutes from the Old port.
 You will be surprised by its various beaches, the sandy and stone ones, as well as the magical salt lake that is found there.
-And if you are a fan of Game of Thrones, you will see some of its filming locations in the Benedictine Monastery, the Botanical Garden and the Royal Fort.
+And if you are a Game of Thrones fan. you can see some of its filming locations in the Benedictine Monastery, the Botanical Garden and the Royal Fort.

 Check out our list of places to visit around Dubrovnik